-- 1. Must have shoulder straps (must be wider than one inch); properly worn, even if the student is wearing a sweater or jacket over the top. - 2.
-No half-shirts, half-blouses, tank tops, halter tops, tube tops, fishnet shirts, or any type of low-cut blouses are allowed.
-"Low cut" is generally defined as more than three inches below the collarbone. - 3.
-No clothing decorated with inappropriate language, including any words, pictures or signs referring to drugs, alcohol, violence, gangs, discrimination, or sexual content will be allowed. - 4.
+- 1. Must have shoulder straps and be properly worn.
+No half-shirts, half-blouses, halter tops, tube tops, fishnet shirts, or any type of low-cut blouses are allowed.
+"Low cut" is generally defined as more than three inches below the collarbone. - 2.
+No clothing decorated with inappropriate language, including any words, pictures or signs referring to drugs, alcohol, violence, gangs, discrimination, or sexual content will be allowed. - 3.
 The stomach/midriff/back area may not be exposed when walking or sitting.